lab1092/blender-manual_ja/manual/modeling/objects.rst

-For making other changes to the geometry of editable objects, you should use :guilabel:`Edit mode` (see picture).
+For making other changes to the geometry of editable objects, you should use *Edit mode* (see picture).

-Once you've added a basic object, you remain in :guilabel:`Object Mode`.
+Once you've added a basic object, you remain in *Object Mode*.
-In earlier versions of Blender, you were automatically switched into :guilabel:`Edit mode` if the Object was a Mesh, a Curve or a Surface.
+In earlier versions of Blender, you were automatically switched into *Edit mode* if the Object was a Mesh, a Curve or a Surface.

-You can switch between :guilabel:`Object Mode` and :guilabel:`Edit Mode` by pressing :kbd:`TAB`.
+You can switch between *Object Mode* and *Edit Mode* by pressing :kbd:`Tab`.

 The object's wireframe should now appear orange.
 This means that the object is now selected and active (see picture *Selected object*).